russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 - **OpenAI API**: For embeddings and response generation
 - **Commerce7 API**: For product and inventory data
 - **Cron**: For scheduled tasks like data synchronization
+- **Chokidar**: For watching file system changes in the knowledge base

 ## RAG Implementation